openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Aggregated and Distributed claims

+When distributed claims are used the URL that is the value of the `endpoint` element in any distributed `_claim_source` sub-element MUST use the https URI scheme and the JWT returned SHOULD NOT be accessible via any other URI scheme.

 For aggregated or distributed claims, every assertion provided by the external Claims source MUST contain:

 * a `typ` header parameter with the value `provided-claims+jwt`,